Understanding DWI Penalties in Texas

 You can check your driver eligibility status at the TxDPS Driver License Division here.
 Your status won’t change until you have submitted all compliance documents and paid all necessary fees.

-Intoxalock ignition interlock devices (also known in Texas as a car breathalyzer, BAIID, IID or interlock system) are approved by the TxDPS as solutions for both vehicle ignition interlock devices or as home alcohol monitoring devices, depending on the requirements of the situation.
+Intoxalock ignition interlock devices are approved by the TxDPS as solutions for both vehicle ignition interlock devices or as home alcohol monitoring devices, depending on the requirements of the situation.

 Installing Your Ignition Interlock Device

-Intoxalock has over 235 authorized service center locations throughout Texas.
-Our representatives work with you to find the nearest installation location and help you understand the ignition interlock requirements.
+Intoxalock has over 450 interlock installation locations in Texas.
+You can get a free quote or learn about interlock pricing in Texas.
+Our representatives work with you to find the nearest installation location and help you understand the ignition interlock requirements in Texas.